lcdm-uiuc/info490-sp16/orientation/syllabus.md

 departments across the University of Illinois.
 3. Both undergraduate and graduate students are enrolled.

-As a result, we fel it is imperative to be able to change the planned pace and material to benefit the majority of enrolled students.
+As a result, we feel it is imperative to be able to change the planned pace and material to benefit the majority of enrolled students.